OxideOrg/.github/profile/README.md

 ## **Get Involved** 🤝
-We believe in the power of community.
 Want to contribute to **Oxide** or have a great idea for a new tool?
-Check out our repositories, submit pull requests, and join the conversation!

 - Explore our [projects](https://github.com/orgs/OxideOrg/repositories)
 - Open an issue to suggest improvements or features